-Headaches are one of the most common health challenges.
+February headaches are one of the most common health challenges.
 At one time or another, most people suffer from headaches.
-When suffering from a headache, most people reach for Asprin, Tylenol or Ibuprofen.
-While pain killers offer temporary relief, they do not address the cause and often headaches return.
-Ayurveda, the traditional medicine from India, is a holistic, natural approach to health and well being.
-Ayurveda, utilizes herbs to offer natural relief while striving to correct internal imbalances.
+When suffering from a headache, most people reach for Aspirin, Tylenol or Ibuprofen.
+While pain killers offer temporary relief, they do not address the cause, and often the headaches return.
+Ayurveda, the traditional medicine from India, is a holistic, natural approach to health and well-being.
+Ayurveda utilizes herbs to offer natural relief while striving to correct internal imbalances.
 More importantly, Ayurveda looks toward a person’s lifestyle as the primary cause of headaches.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...